saltkid/dotfiles/README.md

 # dotfiles
-@saltkid's dotfiles for WSL, Debian unstable.
-Includes a build script to get GUI apps working.
+@saltkid's dotfiles.
+Includes a build script for WSL, Debian unstable to get GUI apps working.
 Has editable packages lists to add more packages, zsh plugins, and nerd fonts on build.